 We have a team of dedicated community nurse specialists who deliver care to patients with life-limiting illnesses in their own homes across the service area.
-The cover approximately 23,000 miles across North Somerset every year caring for patients at home.
+They cover approximately 26,000 miles across North Somerset every year caring for patients at home.

 Your Hospice Community Nurse Specialist can:

 - Offer support to you in your own home (which could include care homes) throughout your illness so you can live independently.